Vinetwigs/ascv-file-specifications/README.md

 To utilize the `.ascv` format, refer to **ASCV File Format Specifications v1.1.0** available in this repository.
 This document will guide you through implementing and utilizing ASCIIVideo files effectively, ensuring compliance with current standards of `.ascv` format encoding [source

+## License
+The specification PDF is provided under the BSD 3-Clause license.